wavicle-limechat/widget-sdk-android/published-sdk-demo/README.md

 ## How to Run

-1. **Ensure SDK is published**: The v0.0.1 tag must be pushed to GitHub for JitPack to build it
+1. **Wait for JitPack Build**: v0.0.3 must be successfully built on JitPack
 2. **Open in Android Studio**: Open this `published-sdk-demo` folder as an Android project
-3. **Sync dependencies**: Let Gradle download the published SDK from JitPack
+3. **Sync Dependencies**: Gradle will download the published SDK from JitPack
+4. **Run the App**:
+   - Green banner will show actual published version
+   - Toast messages will include version info
+   - Logs will show published SDK version
-4. **Run the app**: The widget button will appear in the bottom-right corner
+   - Widget button appears in bottom-right corner

 ## What This Proves